vijetakujur/Vetty-Test/README.md

 pip install -r requirements.txt

-## Usage

-1.Run the Flask Application
+5.Run the Flask Application

 flask run

-2. Open a web browser and navigate to `http://127.0.0.1:5000` to view the application.
+6. Open a web browser and navigate to `http://127.0.0.1:5000` to view the application.

-3. You can specify the target file name and optional start/end line numbers in the URL:
+7. You can specify the target file name and optional start/end line numbers in the URL:

 - To view a specific file: http://127.0.0.1:5000/filename
 - To specify start and end line numbers: http://127.0.0.1:5000/filename?start=1&end=10